testgith123/learningGit/README.md

 #Demo Project README

 This is a simple readme file.
+I am just adding more things to the readme for the demo Also I need to get adjusted to typing on this laptop keyboard.